gangadkho/Quiz/README.md

 ### Running

-Download or clone the Task 1 directory
+Download or clone the Task 1 directory.
+In the direction "Solution" run the following command:

 ```
 mvn package